Close

 Resource Image

-Alasdair has been the Chief Executive of Kirklees Active Leisure (KAL), the local, not-for-profit, charitable leisure trust, since 2008 and has considerable experience of working in the public sector prior to this.
+Alasdair has been the Chief Executive of Kirklees Active Leisure (KAL), the local, not-for-profit, charitable leisure trust, since 2008.
 An early member of the KYA group, Alasdair is the current Chair of KYA and has enjoyed being part of the group’s evolution over the past few years.
+Alasdair is passionate about trying to give local young people the best possible chance in life.

 Alasdair Brown